watsonwork/watsonwork-developer-docs/guides/V1_Reacting_Users.md

 ## Concepts

-The _reactingUsers_ query allows the user to get all users who reacted to a message with a specified reaction.
+The _reactingUsers_ query allows the API caller to get all reactors that reacted to a message with a specified reaction.
 The query accepts a Message ID (targetId) and a reaction as arguments, and optional paging information.

 ## Schema